srcagency/browser-bus/README.md

 # Browser bus

 This was supposed to give you seamless (offline) communication across a browser instance.
-Unfortunately it does not work in Safari due to the current security model.
+Unfortunately not all browsers like the creative use of technologies.

 Tested and working in: